How To Make A DIY Painted Rug

 Please leave a comment on the blog or share a photo on Instagram

 I love how the new painted rug brightens the porch.
-Stay tuned for 10 Ideas for Ideal Porch Sitting.
+See 10 Ideas for Ideal Porch Sitting for additional inspiration.

 New rug looks great on front porch with blues and pinks next to the porch swing.